programokey/irishub/docs/get-started/full-node.md

 ### Add Seed Nodes

-Your node needs to know how to find peers.
+Your node needs to know how to find more peers.
 You'll need to add healthy seed nodes to `$IRISHOME/config/config.toml`.
-Here are some seed nodes you can use:
+Here is a seed node you can use:

 ```
 c16700520a810b270206d59f0f02ea9abd85a4fe@35.165.232.141:26656